jeremytrafas/BIT-Algebra-App/README.md

 # BIT Learning Suite (Algebra, Physics, & Geometry)

 ## Overview
 The BIT Learning Suite is an accessible, iOS-based educational application designed to help visually impaired students independently learn algebra, physics, and geometry.
-The application works with a physical kit, including a device stand, a magnetic workspace, and 3D-printed tactile characters.
+The algebra module works with a physical kit, including a device stand, a magnetic workspace, and 3D-printed tactile characters.
 By utilizing Apple's VisionKit and AVFoundation frameworks, the app translates physical equations built on the workspace into audible feedback via VoiceOver.

 ## System Requirements & Dependencies
 * **Language/Framework:** Swift / SwiftUI